daniellerch/daniellerch.github.io/stegorank/f5-en.md

 ## Detectability results

-In the current StegoWatch comparison, F5 should be interpreted as part of the class of older JPEG-domain methods.
+In the current StegoRank comparison, F5 should be interpreted as part of the class of older JPEG-domain methods.
 Its detectability is expected to be higher than more adaptive JPEG methods such as J-UNIWARD under comparable conditions.

 ## Original paper